 One difference is that a Spark implementation typically will require more memory, which can increase costs when building out a cluster.

 The broad Hadoop ecosystem also includes a variety of optional supporting technologies to install, configure and maintain, including widely used tools like the HBase database and Hive data warehouse software.
-Many of them can also be used with Spark.
+Many of them can be used with Spark, too.
 Commercial versions of the frameworks bundle sets of these components together, which can simplify deployments and may help keep overall costs down.